Top US general in Afghanistan hands over command on exit | DW | 12.07.2021

 The Taliban has overrun a large number of rural areas of late, gaining control of strategic territory along Afghanistan's borders with Iran, Uzbekistan and Tajikistan.

-Though the US and NATO-funded Afghanistan National Defense and Security Forces (ANDSF) has put up resistance at times, it largely appears to be abandoning the fight.
+Though the US- and NATO-funded Afghanistan National Defense and Security Forces (ANDSF) have put up resistance at times, the military largely appears to be abandoning the fight.

 Miller's handover and his scheduled departure from Afghanistan later Monday are the latest steps in the final withdrawal of US troops from the country.